hellojwilde/energetic-ai/website/docs/key-concepts/embeddings.md

 - **Recommendations**: Find similar products, movies, or music, by fetching the embeddings for each item and comparing them to the embeddings of the user's preferences.
 - **Semantic Search**: Find similar documents, images, or videos, by fetching the embeddings for each item and comparing them to the embeddings of the user's query.
 - **Classification**: Classify text as spam, hate speech, or other categories, by fetching the embeddings for examples in each category and comparing them to the embeddings of the text.
-This is also known as "zero-shot classification".
+This is also known as "few-shot classification".
 - **Clustering**: Group similar documents, images, or videos, by fetching the embeddings for each item and clustering them based on their similarity.
 - **...and more!** Text embeddings are a powerful tool that can be used for many other tasks.